Applications of Polyfold Theory I: The Polyfolds of Gromov-Witten Theory: More Sc-smoothness Results.

-Here the prime on $ \oplus'$ and $\ominus'$ indicates that we may use for the gluing the cut-off functions $\beta'$.
-The following theorem which will be employed later when dealing with sc-smoothness issues of transition maps. \begin{theorem} The map $\Phi$ introduced above is sc-smooth. \end{theorem} The result is a consequence of Theorem 1.31 in \cite{HWZ8.7} and is proved in Appendix \ref{QWE}.
+Here the prime on $ \oplus'$ and $\ominus'$ indicates that we use the cut-off functions $\beta'$ for the gluing.
+The following theorem which will be employed later when dealing with sc-smoothness issues of transition maps. \begin{theorem} The map $\Phi$ introduced above is sc-smooth. \end{theorem} The result is proved Appendix \ref{QWE}.